rdkcentral/meta-middleware-generic-support/AAMP-UVE-API.md

 - Set the audio track  preference by languages, rendition, accessibility, codecList and label
 - This is functionally equivalent to passing a trackDescriptorObject to setAudioTrack above.
 - May be called pre-tune or post tune.
-- Behaviour is similar to setPreferredAudioLanguage ( JSON String)
+- Behavior is similar to setPreferredAudioLanguage ( JSON String)
 - Returns true if setPreferredAudioLanguage has been performed.

 |Name|Type|Description|